pisto/nlchains/README.md

 Please note that the parameter `--build-arg optimized_chain_length=XX` with XX some number greater than 32 is necessary, because some optimized versions of the kernels need to be generated with a compile-time constant of the intendend value of the chain length.
 The generated binary can run any other value of the chain length, but without any specific optimization.
 For more information read section [Performance considerations](#performance-considerations).

 ## Building manually

+The build prerequisites are: [CMake](https://cmake.org/) (>=3.9), MPI (minimum MPI-2, Open MPI 2.x has been tested), [Boost](https://www.boost.org/) (Boost.Program_options, Boost.MPI), [Armadillo](http://arma.sourceforge.net/).
+From the CUDA Toolkit, we use cuFFT and cuBLAS.
+For an Ubuntu environment, the requires packages should be `libarmadillo-dev libboost-mpi-dev libboost-program-options-dev cmake pkg-config libfftw3-dev`, while for a Fedora environment they should be `armadillo-devel boost-openmpi-devel cmake make openmpi-devel fftw3-devel`.

 To build nchains, run the following
 ```bash